YinHK-gameDev/unity-learn/Multiplayer & Network/Network manager/README.md

 Once you have assigned a player Prefab, you can start the game as a host and see the player GameObject spawn.
 Stopping the game destroys the player GameObject.
 If you build and run another copy of the game and connect it as a client to _localhost_, the Network Manager makes another player GameObject appear.
 When you stop that client, it destroys that player’s GameObject.

+In addition to the player Prefab, you **must also register other Prefabs** that you want to dynamically spawn during gameplay with the Network Manager.

+You can add Prefabs to the list shown in the inspector labelled **Registered Spawnable Prefabs**.
+You can also can **register prefabs via code**, with the **`ClientScene.RegisterPrefab()`** method.

+If you have only one Network Manager, you need to register to it all prefabs which might be spawned in any Scene.
+If you have a separate Network Manager in each Scene, you only need to register the prefabs relevant for that Scene.

 ### ref
 https://docs.unity.cn/Manual/UNetManager.html